Archive for May 2012

 Finally, if the cable car isn’t ready in time, then a 35-metre high “Skylon Flyer” is due to open by North Greenwich Pier, if it passes through planning.
 There’s already been a similar attraction in Peninsula Square, but this one’s also clad in Olympic sponsor colours.
 As a vertigo sufferer I think I’ll just about manage the cable car – I might have to pass on being shot into the sky on the Skylon though…

-Its apologists say council propaganda weekly Greenwich Time exists to celebrate the people of the borough, but only those who haven’t upset leader Chris Roberts.
+Its apologists say council propaganda weekly Greenwich Time exists to celebrate the people of the borough.
+It may well do, but only those who haven’t upset leader Chris Roberts.
 In its photography, GT’s well known for editing out, cropping out or even Photoshopping out those who aren’t close to the Dear Leader, which led to one Tory changing her hairstyle to win a bet by sneaking in, and a Labour councillor being replaced by a balloon.

 With that in mind, why has the lad on the left gained an extra leg?
 Who does it belong to?